near/community/README.md

 ## Who we are?

-Generally, we differentiate between three entities: The NEAR Protocol, the Near Foundation and Near Inc.

-#### The NEAR Protocol
-A permissionless, Proof-of-Stake blockchain protocol that anyone can access, add transactions to, or read from.
-The public NEAR blockchain is an instantiation of the reference code at http://github.com/nearprotocol/nearcore, but theoretically, this repo could be forked and deployed as a separate chain, as much as many protocols have done to build upon the core Bitcoin code.
+Learn more about the NEAR Protocol in [the Beginner's Guide](https://near.org/blog/the-beginners-guide-to-the-near-blockchain/).
+At a high level, NEAR is a permissionless, Proof-of-Stake blockchain protocol that anyone can access, add transactions to, or read from.
+The public NEAR blockchain is an instantiation of the reference code at http://github.com/near/nearcore, but theoretically, this repo could be forked and deployed as a separate chain, as much as many protocols have done to build upon the core Bitcoin code.

 #### The NEAR Foundation
-A non-profit foundation headquartered in Switzerland, and is responsible for contracting protocol maintainers, funding ecosystem development, and shepherding core governance of the protocol.
+A [non-profit foundation](https://near.org/blog/introducing-the-near-foundation/) headquartered in Switzerland which is responsible for contracting protocol maintainers, funding ecosystem development, and shepherding core governance of the protocol.

-#### Near Inc
-A US-based software research and development company that did much of the early development of the protocol and its tooling.
-While Near Inc does not own or run the NEAR Protocol (which is decentralized), it continues to propose changes to the reference implementation codebase as one of multiple third-party entities performing R&D work for the protocol.